 Summer Safety for People with Seizures

 Summer!
 School is out and families look forward to spending time together enjoying the warm weather and outdoor activities.
-You may be relaxing at home this summer, making new friends and building skills at a camp, or traveling the world chasing adventure.
-Whatever activities you choose, take time to think about keeping everyone healthy and safe.
+You may be relaxing at home this summer, making new friends and trying new activities.
+Whatever you choose, take time to think about keeping everyone healthy and safe.

 Epilepsy impacts each person differently.
 It is important to consider seasonal health and safety issues that people with seizures may have.
 Advanced planning is key.
 What kind of support do you need?
 What changes or modifications may be needed for the type of activities you'll be doing?
 Take time to consider: